coldbox-modules/cbelasticsearch/modules/cbelasticsearch/docs/Tasks.md

 }
 ```

+At time a reindex process may be marked as complete, but the documents were not transfered.
+If this happens ( e.g. `getStatus().total != getStatus().created` ), or the `reindexTask.getStatus().total` count is not the correct number of documents in your index, you can inspect the content of `reindexTask.getResponse()` to determine the reindexing errors.

 When managing large indexes, a task-based approach to bulk operations can allow you to optimize the resource usage of both your Elasticsearch and CFML Application servers.